Rogmaa/Arch-bash-tools/README.md

 # WHAT'S INCLUDED?
   Minimal Arch install, with usefull packages, feel free to change the package list to your needs.

+# IMPORTANT THIS SCRIPT SUPPORTS 2-3 PARTITIONS.
+BUT ITS EASY TO MODIFY TO YOUR NEEDS.
 # !!!
 PLEASE MAKE SURE TO PREPARE THE SYSTEM BEFORE STARTING THE SCRIPTS !!!

 1 - Load your desired keyboard layout = loadkeys de-latin1